 I did mention earlier that we ate at only one restaurant on Ocean Drive.
 That was at Larios On The Beach – owned by singer Gloria Estefan.
 We had Cuban style steak served with rice and black beans, deep-fried taro, and Cuban bread with mojo sauce.

 Mojo sauce is a blend of garlic and citrus.
 Think of it as a tart garlic sauce that Richie says he uses on everything.

 If you ever go here, get the mojito – they are supposed to be excellent.

-All in all, we went to about six food stops, which added up to total one entire meal including cocktails, appetisers, entrees, snacks, desserts, and even Cuban coffee.
-I won’t say that hubby ever “hit the wall” like I did but he was satisfied with the quantity and quality of what we ate and experienced.
+All in all, we went to about six food stops, which added up to total one entire meal, including cocktails, appetisers, entrees, snacks, desserts, and even Cuban coffee.
+I won’t say that hubby ever “hit the wall” as I did, but he was satisfied with the quantity and quality of what we ate and experienced.